Crop losses savaging farmers' mental health

 - Growers experiencing financial hardship should contact the Rural Financial Counselling Service on 1800 686 175.

-The story Crop losses savaging farmers' mental health first appeared on Good Fruit & Vegetables.
+The story Crop losses savaging farmers' mental health first appeared on Farm Online.